Cryo-EM is being led by the technology and innovation behind the K2 direct detection cameras.

 During cryo-EM, a transmission electron microscope (TEM) is used to record high resolution images of thousands to hundreds of thousands identical, but randomly oriented, particles (molecules) from each specimen.
 These images are then grouped, aligned, and averaged with image classification algorithms to distinguish between multiple orientations of the 3D molecule.
-With a well-behaved sample, cryo-EM can solve molecular structures with a resolution approaching 2 Å; a resolution level that was inconceivable only a few years ago.
+With a well-behaved sample, cryo-EM can solve molecular structures with a resolution below 2 Å; a resolution level that was inconceivable only a few years ago.

 This rapid improvement of cryo-EM resolution has been called the “resolution revolution” and is the direct result of direct detection cameras.
 Conventional cameras for electron microscopy use a scintillator to convert the electron image to a light image, and a fiber optic face plate to transfer the image to a CCD or CMOS image sensor for analog recording.
 When the results are converted and recorded, there is a loss of high resolution detail that has long held cryo-EM from achieving its true potential.